 below.
 Late submissions of supporting documentation will result in the automatic rejection of the Import Rights request."
 Removed "The submission of incomplete or inadequate information does not alter the time frame in which such documents are due." > Added new section "Supporting Documents" under this section-removed from second paragraph - Late submissions of supporting documentation will result in the automatic rejection of the underlying Import Rights request."
 Added new third paragraph. > Under "Response from the NYISO" removed first sentence "The NYISO shall respond to requests for External Installed Capacity Import Rights in a timely fashion."
 Added new 4th and 5th bullets.
-Under third paragraph added "using the assigned priorities" Sections 5.5 and 5.6
+Under third paragraph added "using the assigned priorities" Sections 5.5 and 5.6 > Extensive rewrite

-Extensive rewrite
+F 2 07/00/0005

-5.2 07/28/2005 Global Changes ➤ Formatting change ➤ Changed all instances of "ISO" to "NYISO"
+5.2 07/28/2005 Global Changes

+Formatting change Changed all instances of "ISO" to "NIVISO"

-Changed all instances of "EFORD" to "EFORd"
+Changed all instances of "ISO" to "NYISO" Changed all instances of "EFORD" to "EFORd"

-Changed all instances of "website" to "web site".
+Changed all instances of "El ORD to El ORd" Changed all instances of "website" to "web site".

 Section 2.2

-First sentence - added "up to date"; "can be found by selecting the provided"; "found in this detailed timeline."
+First sentence - added "up to date"; "can be found by selecting the

+provided"; "found in this detailed timeline."
 Removed "is posted under the applicable Capability Period on the Installed Capacity (ICAP) Market page of the NYISO web site:" and "posted on the aforementioned page of the NYISO web site."

 Section 2.7

 ➤ Last paragraph - Changed "Unforced Capacity" to "Installed Capacity."

 Section 3.4

 ➤ Last two paragraphs - extensively rewritten.

 Section 3.5.1

 First paragraph - extensively rewritten.
 Second paragraph - removed time line text and replaced with actual link to time line.

 Section 3.5.2

 First and Fourth bullet - removed time line text and replaced with actual link to time line.

 Section 3.5.4

 First bullet - added "LSE that gains"; "from another LSE" and removed "gaining (or Load obligations gaining) LSE".
 Also removed time line text and replaced with actual link to time line.

 Section 4.2

 Extensively rewritten regarding DMNC.

 Section 4.2.1

 ➤ Last paragraph - extensively rewritten.

 Section 4.2.4

-First paragraph - removed 1st reference to Attachment D.
+➤ First paragraph - removed 1st reference to Attachment D.

 Section 4.4.11

-First paragraph - changed "Effective" to "Equivalent."
+➤ First paragraph - changed "Effective" to "Equivalent."

 Section 4.7

-First paragraph - removed time line text and replaced with actual link
+➤ First paragraph - removed time line text and replaced with actual link